? Lexical comparison in eLinguistics.net

 Name This word links many languages to each other - although it should be used with caution as it is not sure it is common to proto-languages older than several thousands of years.
 Moreover, it may have been subject to borrowing in very remote times so that, after erosion, this borrowing isn't recognizable.
 Semantic shift between "name", "surname", "nickname"...

 The words have been chosen for lexical comparisons according to their stability by testing different combinations.
-The list appears to have two thirds in common with the Dolgopolsky list and 14 common words with the Swadesh-Yakhontov list (a 35-word subset of the Swadesh list by Sergei Yakhontov), both of which were compilled in search for stable lixical items.
+The list appears to have two thirds in common with the Dolgopolsky list and 14 common words with the Swadesh-Yakhontov list (a 35-word subset of the Swadesh list by Sergei Yakhontov), both of which were compiled in search for stable lexical items.

 Further to consonant relationship Further to sample detail (result) page